Mieders is located in the anterior Stubaital valley at the foot of the 2,718 m high Serles mountain.

 Altitude: 952 m asl

 Mieders is a clustered village with a centre, characterised by constructions with beautiful Baroque frescoes.
-The term Mieders probably derives from the celtic term “Bidaras”, which means “settlement of small farms”.
-From the 17th to the 20th century Mieders was temporarily also the seat of the courts of the Stubaital valley.
+The term Mieders derives from the celtic term “Bidaras”, which means “settlement of small farms”.
+From the 17th to the 20th century Mieders was also the seat of the courts of the Stubaital valley.